 She was highly commended in the Diversity and Inclusion Champion category at the 2019 Nursing Times Workforce Award.
 Karen also works with Prostate Cancer UK in a volunteering capacity.

 Bridget was appointed Chief People Officer in September 2017.
 During her time at Buckinghamshire Healthcare NHS Trust she has undertaken a number of roles within the HR team, including the education portfolio, workforce information and planning.
-She was appointed deputy director in the autumn of 2015.

 Bridget brings a wealth of experience to the role.
 Having studied Chemistry at Durham University, and starting her career as a science teacher in Botswana and then London, she went on to work for several years with the Foreign and Commonwealth Office in the UK and overseas before specialising in HR.
 During her time as part of the HR senior leadership team, Bridget has been instrumental in supporting the organisation in its cultural transformation and staff engagement journey.